A short course on Tensor algebra and analysis, with applications to differential geometry

 The scalar products in $\Ve,Lin(\Ve)$ and $\Lq$in$(\Ve)$ allow us to define a {\it norm}, the {\it Euclidean norm}, so they automatically endow these spaces with a {\it metric}, i.e. we are able to measure and calculate a distance between two elements of such a space and in $\Eu$.
 This allows us to generalise the concepts of continuity and differentiability already known in $\R$, whose definition intrinsically makes use of a distance between real quantities.

-Let $\pi_n=\{p_n\in\Eu,n\in\Nq\}$ a sequence of points in $\Eu$.
+Let $\pi_n=\{p_n\in\Eu,n\in\Nq\}$ be a sequence of points in $\Eu$.
 We say that $\pi_n$ {\it converges to} $p\in\Eu$ if \bes \lim_{n\rightarrow\infty} d(p_n-p)=0. \ees A similar definition can be given for sequences of vectors or tensors of any rank.
-Through this definition of convergence we can now precise the concepts of continuity and of curve.
+Through this definition of convergence we can now make the concepts of continuity and of curve precise.